LJPZebra/thesis_bg/readme.md

 for $PAR\_001$.
 Hard parameters are set to $h_r = 210$ and
 $h_t = 90$.](part_1/assets/Figure_4.png){#part_1:fig_4 width="100%"}

-## Perspective
+## Conclusion and perspective

 In these chapters, we saw how we implemented a versatile and easy to use tracking software using open-source tools.
 Taking advantage of the GitHub Actions system, we automated the testing and the deployment of the software, increasing confidence, and promoting collaboration.
-We have shown that FastTrack can compete with state-of-the-art tracking software for many usages.
-At the same time, we compile a dataset of movies, allowing us to benchmark tracking software on a wide variety of systems.
-We classify the dataset based on the probability of incursion and, doing so, highlight a criterion to determine the optimal framerate of acquisition.
+We have shown that FastTrack can compete with state-of-the-art tracking software for many use cases.
+At the same time, we compiled a dataset of movies, allowing us to benchmark tracking software over a wide variety of systems.
+We classified the dataset based on the probability of incursion and, doing so, defined a criterion to determine the optimal framerate of acquisition.
 We have finally shown how to determine the best set of tracking parameters by leveraging FastTrack's full capabilities.

-FastTrack's original approach, shifting the workload on the post-processing phase while keeping the pre-processing as light as possible, allows the use of FastTrack without insight into the system to track.
+FastTrack's original approach, shifting the workload on the post-processing phase while keeping the pre-processing as light as possible, allows the use of FastTrack on a wide variety of systems.
 The post-processing phase, mainly a swift checking of the tracking and small corrections, can be done directly inside the software in an interactive and ergonomic environment.
 FastTrack allows users to track movies quickly without any computer knowledge.

 FastTrack's approach does not prevent human inputs, mainly in the post-processing phase, to obtain a perfect tracking accuracy.
 It will be without inconvenience for many users who will need a human checking in any case.
-However, users who want a perfect tracking accuracy without human input will have to turn to other tracking software.
+However, users who want a perfect tracking accuracy without human input will have to turn onto other tracking software.

 It is important to note that the source code of FastTrack is available with a fully documented API.
 Power users can specialize the software